ofisette/FormatStreams.jl/README.md

 using FormatStreams  # Streams of formatted data (this package)
 ```

-To open a file as a stream of formatted objects, automatically guessing its
+To open a file as a stream of formatted objects, automatically inferring its
 format/coding if unspecified:

 ```julia